-- Should the minimum requirement not be reached, the element will be ignored and will not block a box; - Should the element be confirmed but does not meet all the following requirements, it receives the "!" symbol which means the GOE is no higher than -1.
+- Should the minimum requirement not be reached, the element will be ignored and will not block a box; - Should the element be confirmed and has an error and/or does not meet the following requirements, it receives the "!" symbol which means reducing the GOE by 2 Grades.
 (Refer to Symbols Chart).